imliuyzh/AntCatalog/server/README.md

 The file for handling the `/api/v1/search` endpoint which focuses on course search.
 It accepts a JSON object in the body:
 ```
   {
-    /* At least one of these fields must not be null/undefined. */
+    /* At least one of these five fields must not be null/undefined. */
     "values": {
       /* e.g. "Spring 2021, "Fall 2015" */
       "term": string,